 - Gain a deeper understanding of themselves, their community, and society

 People supported in our Day Habilitation programs are provided with ongoing opportunities to build relationships and participate in their local communities.
-Here are the types of services offered by AHRC NYC’s Adult Day Services.
+Here are the types of services offered by AHRC NYC’s Day Services.

-Our Day Habilitation program provides a structure for learning that suit each person’s wants and needs.
+Our Day Habilitation program provides a structure for learning that suits each person’s wants and needs.
 People begin their day at an AHRC NYC location and their day includes an array of classes and experiences that are offered both on-site and off-site in the community with support staff.
 Goals are derived from each individual’s Person-Centered Plan.